utk444rsh/Social-Media-Messaging-App-for-Android/README.md

-# AV Messenger
+# 2gether

-AV Messenger is an Android messaging application that allows users to communicate with each other.
+2gether Messenger is an Android messaging application that allows users to communicate with each other.
 It includes features such as user authentication, profile settings, and real-time messaging.
 This project uses Firebase for backend services, including authentication, real-time database, and storage.

 ## Features